Festeazy/nginxproxymanagerGraf/README.md

 required things you do beforehand

-create influxdb nginxproxymangergraf
+1) create influxdb nginxproxymangergraf
-get your GeoLite2-City.mmdb  google is your friend
+2) get your GeoLite2-City.mmdb google is your friend upload it somewhere where you'll find it

-start docker on the same host where npm runs
+start docker on the same host where nginx proxy manger runs

 ```
 docker run --name npmgraf -it